 - Damage to your home or business: Spiders aren’t capable of opening doors, but they are capable of squeezing through tiny cracks, holes, or crevices.
 Additionally, while spiders can’t open doors, they have no problem crawling through one that’s been left open.

 - Conditions outside of your control: You can have the cleanest home or business on the block, but spiders may still be looking for a new stomping ground.
 When the weather gets too hot, cold, or wet, spiders go on the move looking for somewhere with more favorable conditions to live and build spider nests.

 What Are The Effects of Spiders In and Around My Home or Business?

 Venomous spiders pose a safety risk to you, your family, your pets, and your customers.
 The severity of the risk will depend on the type of spider.
 In New Jersey, Pennsylvania, Maryland, and Delaware, many of the most common types of spiders found including the black widow, the brown recluse, the wolf spider, and the long-legged sac spider pose significant risks.
 Even most non-venomous variants still possess the ability to bite.

 Besides the obvious risk mentioned, spiders can also have other negative effects on your home or business.
 These pests spin webs in inopportune places, can scare away family and customers, and have the ability to multiply quickly.
 For example, the venomous black widow spider can lay up to nine cocoons with each containing anywhere from 200-800 eggs!
 A small infestation can quickly multiply into a larger problem if you don’t get rid of spiders immediately.

-Yes, spiders do eat other insects and pests.
-However, if your home or business is also free of other insects and pests, there’s no benefit to keeping spiders around.
+Yes, spiders do eat insects and other pests.
+However, if your home or business is also free of insects and other pests, there’s no benefit to keeping spiders around.